Gabaldonlab/pyScaf/README.rst

 Proof of concept
 ================
 pyScaf is under heavy development right now.
-Nevertheless, the reference-based mode is functional and produces meaningful assemblies.
-Moverover, it has been implemented in `Redundans <https://github.com/lpryszcz/redundans>`_.
+Nevertheless, both the reference-based mode and long-read mode are functional and produces meaningful assemblies. pyScaf has been implemented in `Redundans <https://github.com/lpryszcz/redundans>`_.

 For more info, have a look in `workbook <https://docs.google.com/document/d/1WNw6FYZXNI2sKJ1hBZ0LI9CWJSQ-BTQID7jL9lLvYaA/edit?usp=sharing>`_.